dkam/rakuten_product_api/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake test` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.

-If you create a file `config.rb`, it will be loaded by `bin/console`, allowing you to configure keys and markets.
+If you create a file `config.rb`, it will be loaded by `bin/console`, allowing you to configure it automatically.

 ```ruby
 RakutenProductApi.configure do |config|